-Tour de France winner Jonas Vingegaard's private jet intercepted by Danish Air Force fighter jets
+Tour de France winner Jonas Vingegaard's private plane intercepted by Danish Air Force fighter jets

-Two F-16’s of the Danish Air Force fast respons team scrambled towards the private jet of Jumbo-Visma team’s Danish rider Jonas Vingegaard, winner of this year’s Tour de France.
-In Danish airspace, Vingegaard was intercepted by the fighter jets.
+Two F-16’s of the Royal Danish Air Force fast response team scrambled towards the private plane of the Jumbo-Visma team’s Danish rider Jonas Vingegaard, winner of this year’s Tour de France.

+In Danish airspace, Vingegaard’s aircraft, a Beech 300 Super King Air 350 registered OY-CVW, was intercepted by the fighter jets.
 A tradition for athletes winning a major sports event.

 På vej til eskorte af Jonas Vingegaard. https://t.co/JxbBnEKi5m pic.twitter.com/67XHHDMeax